sghumra/Website-Assignment-2/README.md

 Design, invision prototype.

 User testing?
-For user testing, I had told the respondents to test the website and try give at least one thing that would improve.
-From here, I had tried to implement these changes to give the best usability within the website.
+For user testing, I had told the made a new page called 'Feedback' and within ths page I had